mcfrojd/PiVPN-Seedbox/raspberry-pi-vpn-router.md

 ~~~

    * **If you use the Raspberry pi GUI (direct with monitor, mouse and keyboard.
 Or with VNC)**
-   * **Start the pi webbrowser, go to http://canihazip.com and compare your ip number on the pi with your ip number on your computer**
+   * **Start the pi webbrowser, go to http://canihazip.com and compare your ip number on the pi with your ip number on your computer.
+The Pi ip number should be diffrent now that it connects to internet throu secure VPN**
-   * **Open http://localhost:9091 on the pi (http://ip.number.of.your.pi:9091 if you tyr on your computer) and you should se the Transmission GUI**
+   * **Open http://localhost:9091 on the pi (http://ip.number.of.your.pi:9091 if you try on your computer) and you should se the Transmission GUI**

 ---